-This is a guide to the first part of history of the classic Honda FireBlade from the first CBR900RR up until the CBR954RR.
-The CBR1000RR is like another chapter — and is a story for another time.
+This is a guide to the history of the classic Honda FireBlade from the first CBR900RR FireBlade through to the current CBR1000RR Fireblade.

 “The concept of the first FireBlade is what still survives today: fun to ride, easy to control, and this is what I am most proud of.
 We had a sticker on the original bike — Total Control — and that was always the idea.” – Tadao Baba, 2008

 This is a guide that was hard to write because it’s about so much more than me and how much I like the FireBlade, a machine I’ve had a crush on since I first heard its name, in the late nineties (I was late to the party).